shuumo/password_manager/README.md

 - Encrypting/decrypting using `encryption.cpp`.
 This keeps the other modules "dumb" and hopefully should avoid tight coupling.
 Other modules can then be easily modified when needed.
 The `credential.cpp` file will be a simple object for storing credential data in a simple class.
 It is important to avoid bloating this file keep it purely data focused.
 The other files will do operations on the `credential.cpp` file.
 The functions this file can have will be to modify itself.
 The `encryption.cpp`file handles all security concerns like hashing master passwords, encrypting and decrypting credentials and salt and pepper logic.
 This is where the modular nature of this architecture comes in handy: It would be very easy to swap algorithms later if needed.
 Its important to ensure`writer.cpp` solely handles file I/O when called by `control.cpp`. `writer.cpp` writes encrypted data to disk and reads it back securely.
 Keeps `control.cpp` clean by abstracting file operations.

 Why am I doing it this way?
-Well I reckon this design is simple and modular, maintainable and scalable.
+The main reason is that this project  is to help me **LEARN**.
+By dividing the program up into modular sections like this it means I can tackle each module one by one.
+Focusing and learning one concept at a time.
+I reckon this design is simple and modular, maintainable and scalable.
 Each file has a clear responsibility.
 You can debug and modify each module independently.
-The centralized control makes it easy for me (and hopefully others) to understand what's going on: `control.cpp` becomes the "director," delegating tasks to other modules.
-If I add more features (e.g., password strength checks), you can extend `control.cpp` or create more small modules that add onto the central file depending on how much I would need to add for each feature.
+The centralized control makes it easy for me (and hopefully others) to understand what's going on: `control.cpp` becomes the "mediator", delegating tasks to other modules.
+Its like an in between between the front and back end.
+If I add more features (e.g., password strength checks), I can extend `control.cpp` or create more small modules that add onto the central file depending on how much I would need to add for each feature.

+## UI GOALS

+#### Unlock the Password Manager:
+Enter a master password and unlock access.

+#### View Stored Credentials:
+Display a list of saved credentials.

+#### Add/Edit/Delete Credentials:
+Provide forms or buttons for creating, modifying, or removing entries.

+#### Search for Credentials:
+Allow users to search for specific credentials.

+#### Log Out or Exit:
+Provide an option to lock or exit the application securely.